hwarrich/hwarrich/README.md

 ### Hi there, I'm Hasham! 👋

 I love solving challenging problems by writing great code and am looking to apply to full-time software engineer roles nationwide.
 I am eager to join a company at the frontier of innovation that can help foster my skills and intellectual curiosity.
 I have previous experience at American Express building backends with Golang and Java.
-Prior to that I was a computer science major and TA at Amherst College.
+Prior to that, I was a computer science major and TA at Amherst College.

 My most recent project: [Url-Shortner](https://github.com/hwarrich/Url-Shortener)
 <!--